Loading

 To ensure you have a clear understanding of the permission and application requirements for non-scheduled international flights refer to the DITRDCA International Charter Guidelines.

 Contact the DITRDCA in advance if you are unsure if a proposed flight is exempt.
+DITRDCA will then consider if it is appropriate to grant permission or provide an exemption.

-Application for Non-scheduled international flights
+All Non-scheduled international flights

 Requests that do not contain the necessary information will not be considered until all information is provided.